Ash

 Can you spend a week in Vancouver?

-Yes, it is absolutely possible to spend a week in Vancouver but to do so you’ll need to include all sorts of outdoor excursions and generally spread out the attractions to just one or two a day. if you’re looking to just see the major sights though without living the city and nature, a four day Vancouver itinerary should be enough.
+Yes, it is absolutely possible to spend a week in Vancouver, but to do so, you’ll need to include all sorts of outdoor excursions and generally spread out the attractions to just one or two a day.
+If you’re looking to just see the major sights without living the city and nature, a four-day Vancouver itinerary should be enough.

 Is a week in Vancouver too long?